Frequently Asked Questions -

 Q: Where do your students go to college?

 Approximately 94% of our students continue their studies in college, university or other post-secondary education programs.
-Please see our college acceptances page for a list of colleges and universities to which our students have recently been accepted.
+Please see our college acceptances profile page for a list of colleges and universities to which our students have recently been accepted.
+Some of our High School graduates take a gap year (a trend that has been growing in popularity in the U.S. and elsewhere), before enrolling in higher education and use that time for travel, volunteering with international service organizations and other life developing experiences.

 Q: What career paths have Waldorf students taken?